 Managers also must find time to recruit drivers and plan for changes.
 Both are demanding and a service failure point.
 Don’t throw in the towel or become disheartened, let’s look at options that are having a positive effect on hiring new drivers, or for that matter any support personnel:

-Public school operations are complicated, to help draw applicants conversations with community members will need to take place.
+Public school operations are complicated, to help draw applicants, conversations with community members will need to take place.
 When schools are advertising open positions, understand the readers or listeners may not fully grasp the job so plan on going the extra mile to start to communicate those interested.

 Training and support must be forefront in all communication to entice applicants to sign on, this lowers their anxiety to perform the duties.